Caring.com

 Dr. Brindusa Vanta is a health care professional, researcher, and an experienced medical writer (2000+ articles published online and several medical ebooks).
 She received her MD degree from “Iuliu Hatieganu” University of Medicine, Romania, and her HD diploma from OCHM – Toronto, Canada.

-This guide explores the benefits specialized memory care communities can offer you and your loved one.
-It explains how they work with residents to manage their aggressive behaviors and costs and payment options.
-But let’s begin with the causes and characteristics of aggressive dementia.
+This guide covers the benefits specialized memory care communities can provide for you and your loved one.
+Discover how they work with residents to manage their aggressive behaviors and costs and payment options.
+First, let's explore the causes and characteristics of aggressive dementia.

 What Is Aggressive Dementia?